Fast and Easy Vasectomy - Newcastle

 If you choose to have your vasectomy at a medical centre:

-- Local anaesthetic only (using the *painless anaesthetic delivery technique )
+- Local anaesthetic only

 The MSI No Scalpel Open Ended Technique uses an inert permanent suture rather than a metal clip (which can fall off) or a dissolving suture (which can cause inflammation).
 We also use Bupivacaine local anaesthetic which has a longer duration of action and may protect from chronic post operative pain.

-- From $480 with local anaesthetic in a medical centre
+Vasectomy in a Newcastle medical centre

-vasectomy in Newcastle?
+procedure in Newcastle?

 National Director of Vasectomy Services